 Wilco, Tom Petty & The Heartbrakers, The Replacements, Bruce Springsteen, Neil Young.

 Bradley Bradford - Bass Shann Lions- Vox/Guitar/Harp Gav Moncrieff Drums Keef MacQueen - Lead Guitar/Vox Stephen Briggs - Keys

-It was produced by The Greasy Triplets; recorded by Finn Keane (Wilco) at Head Gap Studios in Preston, Victoria; mixed by Sam Kassirer (David Ramirez.
-Josh Ritter) in Boston, Massachusetts; and mastered by Ludwing Diaz in San Francisco, California.
+Four Lions released their fourth album, Hard Days, on May 1, 2019, through Verse Chorus Verse.
+It was recorded at Preston's Head Gap Studios by producer/engineer Finn Keane (Wilco); produced by The Greasy Triplets (Lions, MacQueen and Keane); mixed by Sam Kassirer (David Ramirez, Josh Ritter) in Boston, Massachusetts; and mastered by Ludwing Diaz in San Francisco, California.

 Hard Days was Melbourne Herald Sun’s Album of the Week.
 Its release was followed by a successful album launch tour of regional and metropolitan Victoria, with a series of interstate dates planned for the latter half of the year.